-- As necessary and determined by need, the teachers and teaching assistants are given training to maintain and develop quality teaching in SEN to develop their understanding and knowledge. - Staff will be trained in an aspect of SEN at least once a year which takes place during the weekly staff meeting. - Teaching Assistants attend external training when a need arises. - There are SEN staff meetings where training and support is given to all members of staff. - The SENCo gives staff feedback and support every half term after monitoring the provision. - All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENCO to explain the systems and structures in place around the school's SEND provision and practice and to discuss the needs of individual pupils. - The school's SENCO regularly attend the LAs SENCO network meetings in order to keep up to date with local and national updates in SEND.
-The current SENCO is completing the National Award for Special Educational Needs Coordination. - SEND is always a target on the school's SIP
+- As necessary and determined by need, the teachers and teaching assistants are given training to maintain and develop quality teaching in SEN to develop their understanding and knowledge. - Staff will be trained in an aspect of SEN at least once a year which takes place during the weekly staff meeting. - Teaching Assistants attend external training when a need arises. - There are SEN staff meetings where training and support is given to all members of staff. - The SENCO gives staff feedback and support every term after monitoring the provision. - All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENCO to explain the systems and structures in place around the school's SEND provision and practice and to discuss the needs of individual pupils. - SEND is always a target on the school's SIP